Sampler of Honors Courses

-Below are descriptions of several Honors courses that have been offered in the past.
+Below are descriptions of several Honors courses that have been offered in the past few years.
 Students and faculty are always welcome to submit ideas and proposals for future Honors courses.
 See Appendix E for an Honors Course Proposal form.

-This Honors Learning Community introduces first year Honors students to major types of expository and critical writing in conjunction with the study of world civilization.
-Topics focus on philosophical thought throughout history with emphasis on changes in government, economics, arts, science, and literature.
-Field trips include trips to Washington and Baltimore museums and theaters.
+First Year Honors Core: HNRS 102 (Honors History of Civilization) & HNRS 205 (Honors Literature and Culture) – This Honors Learning Community introduces first year Honors students to a survey of world literature in conjunction with the study of world civilizations of the same period, including both Western and non-Western works.
+Topics focus on intellectual and cultural history with emphasis on changes in government, economics, arts, science, and literature.
+Field trips may include visits to Washington and Baltimore museums and theaters.
 Trips focus on the literary and historical connections of political thought and literary development.

-Science and Religion is a survey of the philosophical and historical aspects of the relationship between science and the primary world religions.
-It is an interdisciplinary course designed to foster dialog between people of scientific and religious backgrounds, and to encourage science students towards integration and critical thinking in their own faith traditions.
-After discussion of the methods of rational inference and preliminary considerations in the philosophy of science, a survey of the world religions (Hinduism, Judaism, Buddhism, Christianity, and Islam) and the naturalistic perspective will be presented, along with various philosophical models of the relationship between science and religion.
+Science and Religion – This course is a survey of the philosophical and historical aspects of the relationship between science and the primary world religions.
+It is an interdisciplinary course designed to foster dialog between people of scientific and religious backgrounds.
+After discussion of the methods of rational inference and preliminary considerations in the philosophy of science, a survey of major world religions (including Hinduism, Judaism, Buddhism, Christianity, and Islam) and the naturalistic perspective will be presented, along with various philosophical models of the relationship between science and religion.
 Key episodes in the historic interactions between science and religion (Babylonian Astronomy, Copernicus and Galileo, the Scopes Trial, etc.) will be examined and correlated with these models.